Appreciated non-cash assets

 By donating highly appreciated alternative investments to a donor-advised fund or other public charity, you can take a fair market value tax deduction—as determined by a qualified appraisal—for the donation while potentially eliminating capital gains tax on the distributions and appreciation.

-- The charity should be able to redeem or sell the interest.
+- The charity’s acceptance of an alternative investment may be conditioned on its ability to redeem or sell the investment.

-- Minority limited partnership interests in private equity funds are highly illiquid until fully realized and redeemed by the general partner.
+- Minority limited partnership interests in alternative investments are highly illiquid until fully realized and redeemed by the general partner.
 Sales of these interests in the secondary marketplace may be subject to steep discounts.

 - Some charities may be able to hold private equity fund interests until scheduled termination dates in order to realize the full value of the investment.